kevinelgan/standardnotes-todo-editor/README.md

 The editor will display a list of five items, with a checkmark in front of each one.
 Editing an item will regenerate the `todo.txt` formatted note and push it back to the parent window, where the Standard Notes app will save your changes.

+## Demo

+Try a demo deployment by adding the following editor URL: `https://sn-todotxt-poc-demo.surge.sh/?name=Todo%20Editor%20(Demo)`.

+Do not use this for critical data!
+It is only a proof of concept.

 ## Build Setup

 ``` bash